aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/pipelines/README.md

 A data input connector instructs SIF how to connect to a specific data source in order to retrieve the data for processing.
 Out of the box SIF includes the following connectors:

 - `sif-csv-pipeline-input-connector`: allows ingesting data stored as CSV
+- `sif-cleanRooms-pipeline-input-connector`: allows running query using AWS CleanRooms and uses the result as pipeline input
-- `sif-clean-rooms-pipeline-input-connector`: allows ingesting data stored as CSV
+- `sif-dataZone-pipeline-input-connector`: allows ingesting data asset published in DataZone.

 ## Walk-through(s)